National Farmers Market Week

 Invite Your Elected Officials

-The U.S. Senate and U.S. House of Representatives are not in session during National Farmers Market Week, so chances are good that they’ll be available for a visit to your market.
+The U.S. Senate and U.S. House of Representatives are o National Farmers Market Week, so chances are good that they’ll be available for a visit to your market.
 A simple invitation can put a visit to your community market on their calendar!

 Use these templates and resources to craft and send your invitation to elected officials: